cityjson/specs/docs/extensions.rst

     }
   }

 Since all City Objects are documented in the schemas of CityJSON (in `cityobjects.json <https://github.com/tudelft3d/cityjson/tree/master/schema>`_), it is basically a matter of copying the parts needed in a new file and modifying its content.
-A new name for the City Object (for the class) must be given.
+A new name for the City Object must be given and it must begin with ``+``.

-It should be observed that since JSON schema does not allow inheritance, the only way to extend a City Object is to define an entirely new one (with a new name, eg ``"+NoiseBuilding"``).
+It should be observed that since JSON schemas do not allow inheritance, the only way to extend a City Object is to define an entirely new one (with a new name, eg ``"+NoiseBuilding"``).
 This is done by copying the schema of the parent City Object and extending it.

 .. admonition:: Rules to follow to define new City Objects

-  The challenge is creating Extensions that will not break the software packages (viewers, spatial analysis, etc) that already read and process CityJSON.
+  The challenge is creating Extensions that will not break the software packages (viewers, spatial analysis, etc) that already read and process CityJSON files.
   While one could define a new City Object and document it, if this new object doesn't follow the rules below then it will mean that new specific software needs to be built for it; this would go against the fundamental ideas behind CityJSON.

     1. The name of a new City Object must begin with a ``+``, eg ``"+NoiseBuilding"``
     2. A new City Object must conform to the rules of CityJSON, ie it must contain a property ``"type"`` and one ``"geometry"``.
-If the object contains appearances, the same schemes should be used so that the new City Objects can be processed by the tools without modification.
+If the object contains appearances, the same mechanism should be used so that the new City Objects can be processed without modification.
     3. All the geometries must be in the property ``"geometry"``, and cannot be located somewhere else deep in a hierarchy of a new property.
 This ensures that all the code written to process, manipulate, and view CityJSON files (eg `cjio <https://github.com/tudelft3d/cjio>`_ and `azul <https://github.com/tudelft3d/azul>`_) will be working without modifications.
-    4. If a new City Object needs to store more geometries (see below for an example), then a new City Object needs to be defined using the same structure of parent-children, as used by ``"Building"`` and ``"BuildingPart"``.
+    4. If a new City Object is contains other objects and requires different geometries (see below for an example), then a new City Object needs to be defined using the parent-children structure of CityJSON, as used by ``"Building"`` and ``"BuildingPart"``.
     5. The reuse of types defined in CityJSON, eg ``"Solid"`` or semantic surfaces, is allowed.
-    6. To define new semantic surfaces, simply add a ``+`` to its name, eg ``"+ThermalSurface"``.
+    6. To define a new semantic surface, simply add a ``+`` to its name, eg ``"+ThermalSurface"``.

 3. Adding new properties at the root of a document
 **************************************************

-It is allowed to add a new property at the root of a CityJSON file, but if you want to document it in a schema it needs to start with a ``+``.
+It is allowed to add a new property at the root of a CityJSON file, but if one wants to document it in a schema, then it needs to start with a ``+``.
-Say we wanted to store some census for a given neighbourhood for which we have a CityJSON file, then we could define the extra root property ``"+census"`` as follows:
+Say we wanted to store some census data for a given neighbourhood for which we have a CityJSON file, then we could define the extra root property ``"+census"`` as follows:

 .. code-block:: js